-effect until the property is no lo under RCW 84.26.080 or upon ex January 1, 20, and ending De opiration of the ten-year period o either through disqualification Hold Harmless.
-The APPLICANT of REVIEW BOARD harmless from ar State and the LOCAL REVIEW BO Agreement or the participation by ny and all liability and claims which DARD as a result of this Historic ch may be asserted against the Preservation Special Valuation Governing Law .
-The terms of this State of Washington.
-Agreement shall be construed in accordance with the laws of the Clark County Historic Preservation Commission Chair Applicant STATE OF WASHINGTON)) ss.
-COUNTY OF) On this day personally appeared before me, andto me known to be the individual(s) described in and who executed the within and fore going instrument, and acknowledged that THEY signed the same as THEIR free and voluntary act and deed, for the use and purposes therein mentioned.
+Term of the Agreement .
+This Agreement shall take effect immediately upon signature and remain in effect until the property is no longer eligible for special valuation either through disqualification under RCW 84.26.080 or upon expiration of the ten-year period of special valuation commencing January 1, 20, and ending December 31, 20 Hold Harmless.
+The APPLICANT or its successors or assigns shall hold the State and the LOCAL REVIEW BOARD harmless from any and all liability and claims which may be asserted against the State and the LOCAL REVIEW BOARD as a result of this Historic Preservation Special Valuatior Agreement or the participation by the APPLICANT in the Special Valuation Program.
+Governing Law.
+The terms of this Agreement shall be construed in accordance with the laws of the State of Washington.
+Clark County Historic Preservation Commission Chair Applicant STATE OF WASHINGTON ) ) ss.
+COUNTY OF ) On this day personally appeared before me, andto me known to be the individual(s) described in and who executed the within and fore going instrument, and acknowledged that THEY signed the same as THEIR free and voluntary act and deed, for the use and purposes therein mentioned.
 GIVEN under my hand and official seal this day of, 20 Notary Public